 Birmingham TreePeople’s Trustees are hardworking industry professionals, who volunteer for the charity and provide their time and services.
-This ranges from our training, free and paid L2, online and in-person workshops or talks, tree planting and maintenance, street tree surveying and other tree surveys, plotting tree trails, the Treemembrance programme… the list is endless.
+Several of them started their journey’s with their involvement in BTP.
+This ranges from our training, workshops or talks, tree planting and maintenance, street tree surveying, Treemembrance, and more.
 Find out here just who is responsible for delivering our projects, the Trustees of BTP, and their many skills and qualifications they bring to the table.

 Nina Griffths